Exercise framework for professionals

 The purpose of the exercise framework is to promote exercise that is suitable for everyone with Parkinson's.
 The exercise framework also considers aspects of movement challenges to help people with Parkinson's manage daily activities.

 Parkinson's is a progressive neurological condition that affects everyone differently.
-The main physical symptoms are slowness with smallness of movement (bradykinesia), rigidity and tremor.
-These can create mobility difficulties.
-Other symptoms are wide ranging and can include fatigue, bladder problems, changes to mood and motivation.
+The main symptoms are slowness with smallness of movement (bradykinesia), rigidity and tremor.
+These are examples of motor symptoms, which can create mobility difficulties.
+Non-motor symptoms are wide ranging and can include fatigue, bladder problems, changes to mood and motivation.
 The variety of symptoms can make daily life unpredictable and routine tasks more difficult.

 When exercise is done correctly and safely, with a personal goal, it can improve these daily challenges.
 No exercise done in this way has shown to be harmful.